Date of Death between 1938-01-01 and 1938-12-31 (Sorted by Popularity Ascending)

 Pioneering animator Emile Cohl was born Emile Eugène Jean Louis Courtet in Paris, France, in 1857.
 He began his career as a caricaturist, cartoonist and writer in his 20s, and in 1908 he was hired by the Gaumont film company as a writer.
 He soon also became a director, turning out comedies and ...

 Owen Wister was an American writer and historian.
 He is best remembered for writing The Virginian and a biography of Ulysses S. Grant.
 In 1898, Wister married Mary Channing, his cousin.
 The couple had six children.
 Channing died during childbirth in 1913.
 Their daughter, Marina Wister, married ...

 Gabriele D'Annunzio was born on March 12, 1863 in Pescara, Abruzzi e Molise, Italy as Gaetano Rapagnetto d'Annunzio.
 He was a writer, known for Samson and the Slave Queen (1963), La luz, tríptico de la vida moderna (1917) and La crociata degli innocenti (1917).
 He was married to Maria ...

 John G. Blystone was born on December 2, 1892 in Rice Lake, Wisconsin, USA as John Gilman Blystone.
-He is known for his work on The Lucky Horseshoe (1925), The Sky Hawk (1929) and The Big Party (1930).
+He is known for his work on Men on Call (1930), Our Hospitality (1923) and The Sky Hawk (1929).
 He was married to Gwendolyn Davis.
 He died on August 6, 1938 in Beverly Hills, California, USA.